broskos/bootcamp/abi2.md

 ###################
 ~/mirror-registry install --quayHostname quay.tnc.bootcamp.lab --quayRoot /opt/ --initUser quay --initPassword syed@redhat
 ```
+Note that you might see some messages such as `fatal: [root@hypervisor]: FAILED! ` during this process.
+Those are warnings and not as fartal.
+Those can be ignored as long as the process eventually completes as shown below.

 The insaller shall create a few pods for the mirror registry, and end with the following lines: